-2. Fasting in Ramadan is voluntarily undertaken.
-It is not a prescribed imposition by a physician.
+2. Fasting in Ramadan is voluntarily practiced.
+It is not a prescribed imposition from a physician.
 In the hypothalamus part of the brain there is a center called “lipostat” which controls the body mass.
-When severe and rapid weight loss is achieved by starvation diet, the center does not recognize this as normal and re-programs itself to cause weight gain rapidly once the person goes off the starvation diet.
-So the only effective way of losing weight is slow, self-controlled, and gradual weight loss by modifying our behavior and the attitude about eating while eliminating excess food.
+When severe and rapid weight loss is achieved by starvation diet, the center does not recognize it as normal and, therefore re-programs itself to cause weight gain rapidly once the person goes off the starvation diet.
+So the only effective way of losing weight is slow, self-controlled, and gradual weight loss by modifying our behavior, and attitude about eating while eliminating excess food.
 Ramadan is a month of self-regulation and self-training in terms of food intake thereby causing, hopefully, a permanent change in lipostat reading.

 3. In Islamic fasting, we are not subjected to a diet of selective food only (i.e. protein only, fruits only, etc).
-An early breakfast, before dawn, is taken and then at sunset fast is broken with something sweet, i.e. dates, fruits, juices to warrant any hypoglycemia followed by a regular dinner later on.
+An early breakfast, before dawn is taken and then at sunset the fast is broken with something sweet, i.e. dates, fruits, juices to warrant any hypoglycemia followed by a regular dinner later.

 4. Additional prayers are prescribed after the dinner, which helps metabolize the food.
-Using a calorie counter, I counted the number of calories burnt during extra prayer called Traveeh.
-They amounted to 200 calories.
+Using a calorie counter, I counted the amount of calories burnt during extra prayer called Traveeh.
+It amounted to 200 calories.
 Islamic prayer called Salat uses all the muscles and joints and can be placed in the category of a mild exercise in terms of caloric output.

-6. Psychological effects of Ramadan fasting are also well observed by the observations of people who fast.
+6. Psychological effects of Ramadan fasting are also well observed by the description of people who fast.
 They describe a feeling of inner peace and tranquility.
-The Prophet has advised them: “If one slanders you or aggresses against you, tell them I am fasting”.
+The Prophet had advised them, “If one slanders you or aggresses against you, tell them I am fasting”.
 Thus personal hostility during the month is minimal.

 As mentioned earlier, patients are exempt from fasting.
 But some do decide to fast.
 For physicians treating Muslim patients, the following guidelines are suggested: